Satya9400/Alien-In-the-Space-AIS-/README.md

 # Alien-In-the-Space-AIS-
 This is beginning of my coding and learning programing languages.
+Today’s generation is totally attracted to multiplayer games and e-sports.
-This is a video game in which I have used HTML and CSS.
+So, from there I decided to create offline video game.
+In this game I used HTML and some basics of CSS.

+In this game you have to kill aliens using mouse (right click).
+Aliens will move in your system’s screen, you have to adjust your cursor towards the alien and kill using right click.
+After finish one game you can restart and can play another and another game, how much you want.

 I have also used some images like Alien, background. <label for="alienInput1" class="alien alien1">
                                                       <img src="alien.png">
 Images are also attached in this repository.